vigetlabs/microcosm/docs/guides/02-stores.md

 # Stores

 Stores in Microcosm do not hold their own data.
-Instead, they transform data from one state to the next.
+Instead they transform data from one state to the next.

 This guide will go into the specifics of this process, starting with the beginning of the Microcosm lifecycle.